 Feel the sheer pulse where an ancient rural farmhouse, sea, and olive trees collide.
 Built to help the local peasants with the harvest.
 Having changed very little in the past 100 years, it remains a true and authentic experience.

-Villa Apulia itself is divided into 2 separate, but attached building and strucutred on 3 floors and can host up to 8 people (on request eventually 2 people more).
-The main part of the villa (the modern part) has an open character in which living room, upper bedroom and lower bedroom all have an open space character.
+Villa Apulia itself is divided into 2 separate, but attached building and structured on 3 floors and can host up to 8 people.
+The main part of the villa (the modern part) has an open character in which living room, upper bedroom with private bathroom with tub and shower and lower bedroom is split into 2 parts, divided by a door.
 The main floor has a spacious well equipped kitchen.
 The idea was to create an open space with high vaulted ceilings and large windows that look out on the country side with trulli and olive trees.
-The living room has a large sofa and the antique wooden table offers room for 8 persons.
-From the living area you can go down 5 steps towards the lower part of the house (no door).
-Here the owner has created a true ‘wagon lits’ with 4 double seized beds next and on top of each other.
+The living room has a large L shaped sofa and 2 armchairs and the antique wooden table offers room for 8 persons.
+From the living area you can go down 5 steps towards the lower part of the house.
+Here we have created a true ‘wagon lits’ with 4 double seized beds next and on top of each other.
+Two of the beds are behind a door and offer full privacy.
 Attached to it a bathroom with walk-in shower and next to it a WC.
 From here a large door leads to the outside terrace and pool.

 The veranda connects the old part with the new part of the villa.
 The ancient square shaped building is called a ‘Lamia’ in the local dialect.
-This small, but delicious house is independent and offers a comfortable sofa bed and a mezzanine with a true double bed.
+This small, but delicious house is independent and offers twin beds that can also be joined to form a large double bed.
 Shower and WC are tucked away in the corners of the lamia.
 On one side of the house there is an open kitchen.